 Welcome to Undergraduate Studies in English.
 We're here to help you succeed in your studies, whether you are an English major or minor, a student in a Literature or Creative Writing course, or a prospective student interested in knowing what English is all about.

 We also have essential information here about our degree requirements, course offerings, learning abroad programs, and scholarships.
 You can find out about our annual undergraduate conference, explore the range of opportunities available to you as an English major, and investigate the many careers that a degree in English makes possible.

-Prospective University of Minnesota students considering English studies will also find invaluable information at a site especially for College of Liberal Arts Future Students.
+Prospective students considering English studies will also find invaluable information at a site especially for Future Students in the College of Liberal Arts.

 Still have questions?
 Check out our English Major FAQ or give us a call at (612) 625-4592.
 We're here to help!

 This past spring, Regents Professor of English Patricia Hampl was honored with the Dr. Matthew Stark Civil Rights and Civil Liberties Faculty Award from the College of Liberal Arts.
 The award recognizes Professor Hampl's distinguished writing, teaching, and service in this area, including her work with the University's Human Rights Program establishing the Scribe for Human Rights Fellowship.
 In 2011, Hampl co-organized an international conference devoted to the relationship between the personal narrative voice and human rights, "My Letter to the World: Narrating Human Rights."
 Hampl, of course, is the author of six celebrated memoirs, and she's working on a seventh.
 What's it about?
 Read on. . . .09/19/13